Economic development activities eligible for funding

 Evaluation criteria listed in order of priority

-- Level of innovation, sustainability, replication and measurability
+- Level of innovation and sustainability

 The grant award committee will consist of current or former government professionals with local government or grant management experience.